Nephila polyamine toxin 8: Toxicity and treatment

-NPTX-8 blocks glutaminergic neuromuscular junction transmission with high potency and affinity.
+NPTX-8 blocks glutamatergic neuromuscular junction transmission with high potency and affinity.
 As a result, this toxin causes paralysis of insects, however, no significant activity was reported in vertebrate models (including humans).

 The effective dose (ED50) of NPTX-8 is 0.535μg/g in crickets, but there has been no published information on its LD50 as of yet.

 There are no known treatments or antidotes for the biological effects and symptoms of NPTX-8 exposure.

 Therapeutic use

 Ionotropic glutamate (iGlu) receptors are important drug targets due to their role in various neurological diseases, including Alzheimer’s disease, epilepsy, and stroke.
-NPTX-8 selectively interacts with these receptors, specifically AMPA and Kainate subtypes.
+NPTX-8 selectively interacts with these receptors, specifically AMPA and kainate subtypes.

 NPTX-8, may be used as a molecular probe, or even serve as a lead for neuroprotective agents for non-NMDA glutamate receptors.
-Specifically, NPTX-8 selectively blocks calcium permeable AMPA and Kainate receptors with very high potency, making it a promising neuropharmacological tool.
+Specifically, NPTX-8 selectively blocks calcium permeable AMPA and kainate receptors with very high potency, making it a promising neuropharmacological tool.

 Research suggests that specific modifications to the polyamine tail of the toxin, thus creating synthetic analogues derived from NPTX-8 structure, may result in even greater selectivity against NMDA and higher potency at AMPA receptors.

-Structural studies of NPTX-8 itself, in complex with Kainate receptors, confirm its potential as a highly selective, high-affinity trapping blocker.
+Structural studies of NPTX-8 itself, in complex with kainate receptors, confirm its potential as a highly selective, high-affinity trapping blocker.